emmastout01/split_it_up/README.md

-# Name of Project

-One Paragraph of project description goes here.
-Link to the live version of the app if it's hosted on Heroku.
+# Split it Up!
+Cost Sharing Made Simple

+Split it Up! is a cost-sharing application that aims to provide housemates with an easy way to track and split up communal house expenses.
+It allows users to join a house or create an existing house and view a cost dashboard (including a "who still owes what?" table) for their house, as well as a table of all transactions for the month.
+Users can add, edite, and delete transactions.

 ## Built With

-List technologies and frameworks here
+AngularJS
+Express
+Node.js
+PostgreSQL
+Angular Material
+Passport
+Moment.js
+FileStack API

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites